plainenglishh/LuauToolkit/README.md

 ## Why

 Fun and education mainly.
-As for why it's written exclusively in luau, I think it'd be cool to have a full luau IDE implemented in roblox.
+As for why it's written exclusively in luau, I think it'd be cool to be readily usable within tools like Roblox and Lune.

 ## Sister Projects